goulchen/express_server/README.md

 # Wake On Lan with expressjs

 this project is an express app intended to wake up another computer on the network.<br/>
-It is possible to access the app remotely through a forwarded port.<br/>
+It is possible to access the app remotely through a forwarded port and a dynamic DNS service like duckdns.<br/>
 ## 1. Activate wakeonlan functionality on your target computer
 First of all, make sure that you can wake your target computer on lan.
 This should be an option on your bios.<br/>